chennamouli/ui-lotto/README.md

 # UiLotto

-To access the app on the browser, navigate to `https://chennamouli.github.io/ui-lotto/`.
+To access the app in the browser, [click here](https://chennamouli.github.io/ui-lotto/).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.1.